sktime/skpro/docs/user_guide.rst

 Bagging
 ~~~~~~~

-A bagging meta-estimator is currently in development.
-Check out the :doc:`skpro\.ensemble <api/modules>` module for a current preview.
+Like in sklearn, probabilistic estimators can be bagged using the meta-estimator ``BaggingRegressor``.
+Check out the :doc:`skpro\.ensemble <api/modules>` module to learn more.

 Probabilistic Estimators
 ------------------------